 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices, and this will affect the Scheme's income or the fair value of its holdings of financial instruments.
 Market risk comprises three types of risk: foreign exchange (currency risk), market interest rates (interest rate risk) and market prices (price risk).
-The portfolio manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Constitution and Product Disclosure Statement.
-The Scheme's investment mandate is to invest in a range of assets, which may include listed and unlisted Australian equity investments, with a bias towards smaller capitalisation stocks listed on the ASX.
-There has been no change to the Scheme's exposure to market risks or the manner in which it manages and measures the risk.
+The portfolio manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Product Disclosure Statement.
+The Scheme's investment mandate is to invest in a range of assets, which may include Australian and New Zealand equity investments listed on the ASX.